 Myth 2: You have to lose weight to treat PCOS.

 Some people with PCOS believe they have to lose weight in order to help manage their symptoms.
-This belief comes from some research, which states that people who fall into the "obese" BMI category ("which is a notoriously faulty index," Ramallo notes), have experienced improved PCOS symptoms and outcomes after losing 5% to 10% of their body weight.
+This belief comes from some research, which states that people who fall into the "obese" BMI category ("which is a notoriously faulty index1," Ramallo notes), have experienced improved PCOS symptoms and outcomes after losing 5% to 10% of their body weight2.